MichelEChaghoury/InterviewPreparation/FAQ.md

 ## What can you offer us that other candidates can't?

 I can offer you a _passion for my work_ that results in me _completing more work than the average person_.
 I can offer you a _long-term commitment_ to your company which means you won't have to readvertise the post for many years to come.
 I can also offer you _in-depth expertise and knowledge_ in this industry that has been built up over several years.
 This means I can _hit the ground running and make an immediate and positive difference_ in the team.
 Finally, I can offer you _loyalty_, _trustworthiness_, _adaptability_ to change, and a promise that I will always support you to _achieve the company goals and objectives_.

+## At the end of this interview, do you have anything else you'd like to add?

+Yes, I would like to say thank you for the opportunity to be interviewed for this position today.
+If you hire me, I will work hard to repay the trust you will have shown in taking me on in the position, and I will take ownership of my professional development, so I am always a useful asset to my team.